Davin Bellamy: San Francisco 49ers

 On August 6, 2021, Bellamy signed a one-year contract with the San Francisco 49ers, but was waived six days later.

 Los Angeles Chargers

 On August 17, 2021, Bellamy signed with the Los Angeles Chargers.
 He was waived on August 30, 2021.

 New Orleans Breakers

-Bellamy was selected with the first pick of the second round of the 2022 USFL Draft by the New Orleans Breakers.
+Bellamy was selected with the first pick of the second round of the 2022 USFL draft by the New Orleans Breakers.
 Bellamy was awarded Week 1 Defensive Player of the Week after his six-tackle, three-sack performance against the Philadelphia Stars.
 He was ruled inactive for the team's game against the Houston Gamblers on May 8, 2022.
 The Breakers moved Bellamy back to the active roster on May 12.
 He became a free agent when his contract expired on December 31, 2022.

-DC Defenders
+DC Defenders (first stint)

 On January 1, 2023, Bellamy was selected by the DC Defenders in the first round of the 2023 XFL Supplemental Draft.
+He re-signed with the team on March 4, 2024.
+He was released on April 28, 2025.

+Houston Roughnecks

+On April 28, 2025, Bellamy was claimed by the Houston Roughnecks of the United Football League (UFL).
+He was released on May 6.

+DC Defenders (second stint)

+On June 3, 2025, Bellamy re-signed with the Defenders.